-Grandma's old fashioned pumpkin pie recipes will make homemade dessert pies that you'll be proud to serve on any occasion.
-Learn how to make pumpkin pies from scratch, and you'll never go back to using canned pumpkin fillings.
+Grandma's old fashioned pumpkin pie recipes make homemade dessert pies that you'll be proud to serve on any occasion.
+Learn how to make pumpkin pies from scratch, and you'll never go back to using canned pumpkin fillings again.

 whipped cream or vanilla ice cream.
-They're easily made and great tasting.
-So treat yourself today.
+And they are satisfying to make, so treat yourself today.

 The White House Cook Book (1913)

-Cut up in several pieces, do not pare it; place them on baking tins and set them in the oven; bake slowly until soft, then take them out, scrape all the pumpkin from the shell, rub it through a colander.
+Cut up in several pieces, do not pare it; place them on baking tins and set them in the oven; bake (350°F) slowly until soft, then take them out, scrape all the pumpkin from the shell, rub it through a colander.
 It will be fine and light and free from lumps.

 For three pies: One quart of milk, three cupfuls of stewed and strained pumpkin, one and one-half cupfuls of sugar, one-half cupful of molasses, the yolks and whites of four eggs beaten separately, a little salt, one tablespoonful each of ginger and cinnamon.